yannickvg/inidial-gluon/README.md

     * Access contacts of the device
     * Launch native calling from within the app
 * Settings View
-* Uses connect settings service to store values
+* Uses Gluon Down settings service to store values
-* Cross platform logging (to be extended)
+* Cross-platform logging (to be improved)